cr1tbit/REAS/README.md

-### aREAS - aREST External Antenna Switch
+### aREAS - a REST-API External Antenna Switch

 This project aims to create simple and efficient way to control antenna switches via TCP/IP network, either via Ethernet cable or WiFi network.

-The project is based on aREST library to provide HTTP REST API.
+~~The project is based on aREST library to provide HTTP REST API.~~

+_Sadly aREST library doesn't work with the cheapo ethernet sheld from aliexpress, so a library compatible with standard ethernet.h is used, and only very basic http request handling is supported._

 What is REST API?
 It's the way to send request via http protocol, the same that's used in your browser adress bar.
 This video sums it up pretty well: